 Finally, we have the Creation Crate.
 The essentials of hardware and software programming are the main takeaways from this STEM subscription box.
-The crate adequately caters to beginners and experienced STEM kids alike.
-This box encourages parents and children to work together to construct and command a myriad of electronics.
+The crate adequately caters to beginners and experienced kids alike.
+This box encourages parents and kids to work together to construct and command a myriad of electronics.

-STEM children who receive Creation Crates undoubtedly sharpen their critical thinking and problem-solving skills.
+Children who receive Creation Crates undoubtedly sharpen their critical thinking and problem-solving skills.
 The system is structured to become more challenging over time, each month’s lesson building upon the last.
-Kids can absorb the fundamentals of electronics-based STEM skills (circuitry, engineering, coding, etc.), while having the space to challenge themselves.
-Creation Crates also comes with an online component, so kids have access to even more STEM projects and video tutorials for every course.
+Kids can absorb the fundamentals of electronics-based skills (science, circuitry, engineering, coding, etc.) while having the space to challenge themselves.
+Creation Crates also comes with an online component, so kids have access to even more projects and video tutorials for every course.

-Overall, subscription boxes are one of the easiest ways to keep your child entertained over the summer.
-STEM is all of the subjects that they will be learning as soon as they go to schools, so subscription boxes are a great introduction to the subjects and a significant way to connect as a family.
-These boxes can allow parents to discover their child’s greatest interests that they can further invest in the future.
-You may also be interested in STEM toys for young children.
+Overall, STEM subscription boxes are one of the easiest ways to keep your child entertained.
+STEM subscription boxes and STEM toys are a great introduction to the subjects and a fantastic way to connect as a family.
+The boxes allow parents to discover their child’s greatest interests that they can further invest in the future.